Nexis-Network/homepage/content/docs/manage/api-keys.md

 updatedOn: '2023-10-19T23:10:12.844Z'
 ---

-Most actions performed in the Exzo Network Console can be performed using the [Exzo Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
-Using the Exzo Network API requires an API key.
+Most actions performed in the Nexis Network Console can be performed using the [Nexis Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Using the Nexis Network API requires an API key.
 This topic describes how to generate, revoke, and use API keys.

-API keys are global and belong to your Exzo Network account.
-They can be used with any project that belongs to your Exzo Network account.
-A Exzo Network account can create unlimited API keys.
+API keys are global and belong to your Nexis Network account.
+They can be used with any project that belongs to your Nexis Network account.
+A Nexis Network account can create unlimited API keys.

 ## Create an API key

-An API key (or token) is a randomly-generated 64-bit key that you must provide when calling Exzo Network API methods.
+An API key (or token) is a randomly-generated 64-bit key that you must provide when calling Nexis Network API methods.
 An API key remains valid until it is revoked.

 To generate an API key:

-1. Log in to the [Exzo Network Console](https://console.neon.tech).
+1. Log in to the [Nexis Network Console](https://console.neon.tech).
-2. Click your account in the bottom left corner of the Exzo Network Console, and select **Account**.
+2. Click your account in the bottom left corner of the Nexis Network Console, and select **Account**.
 3. Select **Developer Settings** and click **Generate new API Key**.
 4. Enter a name for the API key.
 5. Click **Create** and copy the generated key.